mojomojo1/bootkon/TUTORIAL.md

 During this lab, you ingest fraudulent and non fraudulent transactions dataset into BigQuery using three methods:
-* Using BigLake with data stored in Google Cloud Storage (GCS)
+* Method 1: Using BigLake with data stored in Google Cloud Storage (GCS)
-* Near real-time ingestion into BigQuery using [Cloud PubSub](https://cloud.google.com/pubsub)
+* Method 2: Near real-time ingestion into BigQuery using [Cloud PubSub](https://cloud.google.com/pubsub)
-* Batch Ingestion into BigQuery using Dataproc Serverless
+* Method 3: Batch Ingestion into BigQuery using Dataproc Serverless

 For all methods, we are ingesting data from the Google Cloud bucket you have created in the previous lab through `bootstrap.sh`.
 Feel free to have a look at the contents of this bucket:

-### External table using BigLake
+### Method 1: External table using BigLake

 BigLake tables let you query structured data in external data stores with access delegation.
 Access delegation decouples access to the BigLake table from access to the underlying data store.
 An external connection associated with a service account is used to connect to the data store.